monome/docs/norns/maiden.md

 The norns ecosystem was created with community as a focus.
 The exchange of ideas leads to new ideas.

-As such, you are encourage to share your creations with the community.
+As such, you are encouraged to share your creations with the community.

 The first step is to host the sources of your script publicly, either as a git repository (e.g. on GitHub, GitLab ...) or web-hosted zip archive.

-Be sure you include a block of information at the top of your script.
+Be sure you include the following block of information at the top of your script.
 It will serve as a brief documentation when launching it from norns.

 ```lua
 -- scriptname